 California Everything Cookies

-For a seriously delicious treat, head over to the F.N.
-Sharp Kitchen to whip up this California Everything Cookies recipe by Chef Jen – then pack them up and treat yourself and your (human) date to a romantic Palm Springs picnic!
+For a seriously delicious treat full of dates, apricots and other sweet ingredients, head over to the F.N.
+Sharp Kitchen to whip up this California Everything Cookies recipe by Chef Jen!